B.S., Natural Resources and Environment Science, China University of Geosciences

 "The first man who fenced a piece of land and claimed 'it is mine,' is believed to be the true founder of civil society."
 History has extended the use of fencing vastly and variedly across the world.
 The dual purposes of this invention, to fence in desirable resources and/or to fence out intruders or disturbance, have been applied to land, animals, and our own species as humans.
 Although fences are usually constructed with a defined purpose, they are likely to bring about unintended consequences: people, animals, and land interact with each other in such profound ways that dividing one from another should inevitably induce impacts on the actors and the interactive processes among them.
 Every fence-in has an equal fence-out orthogonal to it.

-My experience growing up in China and working on the Tibetan plateau result in my interests in fences.
-My dissertation research attempts to connect fencing with land practices (the social aspect) and pronghorn antelope (Antilocapra americana) movement (the ecological aspects) in Wyoming, USA.
-I utilize geospatial techniques and ecological modeling to integrate multi-scalar, multi-dimensional information from satellite and unmanned aerial images, GPS tracking data, and in situ surveys.
-My long-term goal is to offer evidence-based information on the social and ecological impacts of barriers (borders/fences), and to eventually inform and promote interdisciplinary and context-based conservation practices on marginal land and communities (e.g. pastoralists/ranchers on rangelands).
+My experience working on the Tibetan plateau results in my interest in fences and mobility.
+My dissertation research attempts to connect fencing with land practices (the social aspect) and animal movement (the ecological aspects).
+I utilize methods of geospatial science, landscape ecology, and movement ecology.
+My long-term goal is to offer evidence-based information on the social and ecological impacts of linear infrastructure and to contribute to the discussion on how to keep landscapes working for both humans and nature in this increasingly fragmented world.